yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

 If you prefer the first version, then just imagine how hard it will be to change the enumeration of the point from (x,y) to (x,z) for example.

 Also, we didn't searched for negative values.
-For simplicity, I mirror these values.
-I haven't even tested if this modified mandelbrot is symetric relatively to the plan {(x,y,z)|z=0}.
+This modified Mandelbrot is no more symmetric relatively to the plan `y=0`.
+But it is symmetric relatively to the plan `z=0`.
+Then I mirror these values.

 <div class="codehighlight">
 <code class="haskell">
 allPoints :: [ColoredPoint]
 allPoints = planPoints ++ map inverseDepth  planPoints where
-      planPoints = depthPoints ++ map inverseHeight depthPoints inverseHeight (x,y,z,c) = (x,-y,z,c)
+      planPoints = depthPoints
       inverseDepth (x,y,z,c) = (x,y,-z+1/deep,c)
 </code>
 </div>

-I cheat by making these symmetry.
-But it is faster and render a nice form.
-For this tutorial it will be good enough.
-Also, the dichotomic method I use is mostly right but false for some cases.

-The rest of the program is very close to the preceeding one.
+The rest of the program is very close to the preceding one.

 <div style="display:none">